jamesgalante/ENCODE_Test_Dataset_Analysis/Perturb_Seq_Test_Set_Preprocessing/README.md

 ## Integration with Main Pipeline

-Once preprocessing is complete, run the following bash commands within the parent directory of `git clone` to copy the results files into the resources of the main pipeline:
+Once preprocessing is complete, run the following bash commands within the parent directory of `git clone` to copy the results files into the resources of the main pipeline.
+After this is complete, the snakemake pipeline can be run following the instructions in the parent README.md:

 ```bash
 cp -r Perturb_Seq_Test_Set_Preprocessing/Morris/STINGv1/results/ resources/sceptre_setup/Morrisv1/